newobject/gitlab-recipes/install/CentOS_6.md

 ----------

-# 1. Installing the operating system (CentOS 6.3 Minimal)
+# 1. Packages / Dependencies

 We start with a completely clean CentOS 6.3 "minimal" installation which can be accomplished by downloading the appropriate installation iso file.
 Just boot the system of the iso file and install the system.